Manchester City Football Club

 Manchester City Official Website

-HISTORY/FACTS ABOUT MANCHESTER CITY:
+HISTORY/FACTS ABOUT MAN CITY:

 - Manchester City Football Club were formed in 1880.
 They were known at the time as St Mark's (West Gordon).
 14 years later they were re-named as Manchester City Football Club.